daniele-proverbio/EWS_epidemic/README.md

 # EWS_epidemic
-Code and data for the analysis of "Performance of early warning signals for disease emergence", Proverbio et al. (2021) (https://www.medrxiv.org/content/10.1101/2021.03.30.21254631v1)
+Code and data for the analysis of Proverbio, Daniele, et al. "Performance of early warning signals for disease emergence: a case study on COVID-19 data." medRxiv (2021).

 ## Navigate files
 In EWS_epidemic: